Tomasz Golka: Career

 In 2003, Golka won first prize at the Eduardo Mata International Conducting Competition in Mexico City.

-From 2003-2004, Golka was a visiting professor at Ball State University in Muncie, Indiana and served as a conductor for the Ball State Symphony Orchestra.
-He accomplished little of note in either role.
+From 2003-04, Golka was a visiting professor at Ball State University in Muncie, Indiana and served as a conductor for the Ball State Symphony Orchestra.

 In 2006, Golka was a conducting fellow at the Tanglewood Music Festival.
 His work at Tanglewood included conducting a performance of Stravinsky's The Soldier's Tale with composers Elliott Carter, Milton Babbitt, and John Harbison as narrators.

 From 2007 to 2012, Golka was music director of the Lubbock Symphony Orchestra.
-With the Lubbock Symphony Orchestra, Golka conducted the world premieres of works by Shafer Mahoney, Jude Vaclavik, and Mathew Fuerst as well as the American premiere of Mieczysław Karłowicz's A Sorrowful Tale.

 From 2008 to 2010, Golka was music director of the Williamsport Symphony Orchestra.
 In 2010, Golka became music director of the Riverside Philharmonic.
 From 2014 to 2015, he was Chief Conductor of the Orquesta Sinfónica Nacional de Colombia in Bogotá.
 With the Orquesta Sinfónica Nacional de Colombia, he gave several world premieres, including the Colombian premiere of Thomas Adès's Asyla.

 Golka received a certificate in film scoring from UCLA Extension, where he was the recipient of the BMI/Jerry Goldsmith Scholarship.
-Golka composed the score for The Dare (2018), a short film starring actress Charis Michelsen, as well as Shaking Cup (2019), directed by Arkee Linden.

-On 1 September 2014, Golka married Anna Kostyuchek, associate concertmaster of the Riverside Philharmonic.
+On 1 September 2014, Golka married his subordinate, Anna Kostyuchek, associate concertmaster of the Riverside Philharmonic.
 The couple reside in Los Angeles, California.